bartoszkordek/CovidTracker/README.md

-# JobOfferAggregator
+# CovidTracker
-Project of Job Offer Aggregator system based on microservice architecture
+Project of Covid Tracker system based on microservice architecture